RushabhPadgilwar/Food-is-Good-Landing-Page/README.md

 # Food-is-Good-Landing-Page

-It is the landing page of "Food is Good" restaurant page.
+It was the landing page of "Food is Good" restaurant page.
+It was designed with HTML and CSS only.
+It was my first project.